 - DTX301 is an adeno-associated virus 8, or AAV8 gene therapy product candidate designed for the treatment of patients with ornithine transcarbamylase, or OTC, deficiency.
 OTC is part of the urea cycle, an enzymatic pathway in the liver that converts excess nitrogen, in the form of ammonia, to urea for excretion.
 OTC deficiency is the most common urea cycle disorder and leads to increased levels of ammonia.
 Patients with OTC deficiency suffer from acute hyperammonemic episodes that can lead to hospitalization, adverse cognitive and neurological effects, and death.
-We have reported positive data from the three dose cohorts of the Phase 1/2 study, with up to six responders of the nine patients dosed in the study.
-A fourth cohort of three patients at the 1.0 × 10^13 GC/kg dose is planned, using prophylactic steroids, and data is expected to be available in the second half of 2020, barring any potential delays related to the COVID-19 pandemic. - DTX401 is an AAV8 gene therapy clinical candidate for the treatment of patients with glycogen storage disease type Ia, or GSDIa, a disease that arises from a defect in G6Pase, an essential enzyme in glycogen and glucose metabolism.
-GSDIa is the most common glycogen storage disease.
-We have reported positive data from the first and second dose cohorts of the Phase 1/2 study, with all patients showing a clinical response with improvements in glucose control and other metabolic parameters compared to baseline.
-The confirmatory expansion cohort of three patients at the second cohort dose of 6.0 × 10^12 GC/kg dose is ongoing, and we expect certain data to be available from this cohort in the second quarter of 2020.
-Additional data may not be available then due to COVID-19 pandemic related delays in patient site visits. - GTX-102 is an antisense oligonucleotide, or ASO, that is being developed for the treatment of Angelman syndrome, a debilitating and rare neurogenetic disorder caused by loss-of-function of the maternally inherited allele of the UBE3A gene.
-GTX-102 is being developed in collaboration with GeneTx Biotherapeutics LLC, or GeneTx.
-GeneTx has enrolled the first patient in the Phase 1/2 study, and preliminary data from the first cohorts of the study are expected in the first half of 2021, provided the COVID-19 pandemic does not cause delays in additional site activation or delays in data collection.
+We estimate that there are approximately 10,000 patients in the developed world with OTC deficiency, of which we estimate approximately 80% are classified as late-onset, our target population.
+DTX301 has received Orphan Drug Designation in both the United States and in the EU and the United Kingdom and Fast Track Designation in the United States. - We have reported positive data from the three dose cohorts of the Phase 1/2 study, with six responders of the nine patients dosed in the study and all three patients at the highest dose cohort.
+A fourth cohort of three patients at the same cohort 2 and 3 dose of 1.0×10^{13} GC/kg is underway using prophylactic steroids A fourth cohort of three patients at the same cohort 3 dose of 1.0×10^{13} GC/kg is ongoing using prophylactic steroids.
+Data from this cohort are expected by the end of 2020.
+Phase 3 initiation is expected in 2021. - DTX401 is an AAV8 gene therapy clinical candidate for the treatment of patients with glycogen storage disease type Ia, or GSDIa, a disease that arises from a defect in G6Pase, an essential enzyme in glycogen and glucose metabolism.
+GSDIa is the most common glycogen storage disease, with an estimated 6,000 patients in the developed world affected by GSDIa.
+DTX401 has been granted Orphan Drug Designation in both the United States and in the EU and the United Kingdom, Regenerative Medicine Advanced Therapy (RMAT) designation and Fast Track designation in the United States. - We have reported positive data from three cohorts at two dose levels of the Phase 1/2 study, with all patients showing a clinical response with improvements in glucose control and other metabolic parameters compared to baseline.
+The confirmatory expansion cohort of three patients at the second cohort dose of 6.0×10^{12} GC/kg dose is ongoing, and we expect longer-term data to be available from this cohort by the end of 2020.
+A fourth cohort of three patients is ongoing at 6.0×10^{12} GC/kg with a prophylactic steroid regimen.
+Data from this cohort is not expected to impact the timing of a Phase 3 study, which is expected to initiate in the first half of 2021.